johnaponte/Docker_test_frps/test_tls_in_vps_1/README.md

 ## 🧪 Demo Behavior

-Each client serves a simple HTML page, which can be accessed securely over the internet through the public domain using a TLS-protected NGINX proxy combined with FRP tunnel routing.
+Each client serves a simple HTML page, accessible securely over the internet via a TLS-protected NGINX reverse proxy and FRP tunnel routing.

 ---